ZIB-IOL/ApproximateVanishingIdeals.jl/docs/src/docs_custom_oracle.md

 Closely tied with the feasible region is the choice of a starting point for the oracle.
 For the `LpNormLMO` we can use `compute_extreme_point` to obtain a starting vertex of our feasible region by calling `region = feasible_region(1, 1000)` and after that `x0 = compute_extreme_point(region, zeros(Float64, size(data, 2)))`

 ## Calling the Oracle
 The final step for our custom oracle is calling the oracle with all the things we prepared. $\texttt{OAVI}$ requires degree-lexicographical term ordering and assumes a leading term coefficient of $1$.
-Hence, your oracle should find a coefficient vector $x$ that only contains coefficients for `data` as the coefficient for `labels` is fixed at $1$.
+Be sure to return not only the coefficient vector $x^*$ for the non-leading terms, but extend the coefficient vector by the leading term coefficient $1$.

  With the coefficient vector obtained, we compute the loss and return both `coefficient_vector` and `loss`.
 As an example we take the `blended_conditional_gradient` algorithm as an oracle.

 ````julia docs_custom_oracle
 function custom_oracle(data, labels; epsilon=1.0e-7, max_iteration=10000)